Docs: IMPD officer admits to touching girl, using camera to spy

 Former IMPD officer charged with child molesting

-INDIANAPOLIS (WISH) — A suspended IMPD officer accused of child molestation admitted to touching a young girl and using a camera to spy on her, investigators say.
+INDIANAPOLIS (WISH) — A suspended Indianapolis police officer accused of child molestation admitted to touching a young girl and using a camera to spy on her, investigators say.

-6-year IMPD veteran Kamal Bola, of Avon, was charged Thursday after being accused of several child sex crimes over a period of two years.
+Kamal Bola, of Avon, was charged Thursday after being accused of several child sex crimes over a period of two years.
 He was arrested late Tuesday night in Avon.
+He’s been with Indianapolis Metropolitan Police Department for six years.

-Bola is charged with child molesting as a Level 1 felony, child molesting as a Level 4 felony, sexual misconduct with a minor as a Level 4 and Level 6 felony, along with felony counts of voyeurism and obstruction of justice.
+Bola was charged with child molesting as a Level 1 Felony, child molesting as a Level 4 Felony, sexual misconduct with a minor as Level 4 and Level 6 felonies, along with felony counts of voyeurism and obstruction of justice.

 After he was initially held without bond, a Hendricks County judge set a $30,000 cash bond on Thursday.
 The 35-year-old faces up to 50 years in prison if convicted.